awsdocs/AWS-Kinesis-Video-Documentation/doc_source/producersdk-cpp-rpi.md

                        -b <bitrateInKBPS> Stream Name
    ```

-1. If the sample application exits with a `library not found` error, enter the following commands to verify that the project is correctly linked to its open\-source dependencies:
+1. If the sample application exits with a `library not found` error, type the following commands to verify that the project is correctly linked to its open\-source dependencies:

    ```
    $  rm -rf ./kinesis-video-native-build/CMakeCache.txt ./kinesis-video-native-build/CMakeFiles